kovidgoyal/rapydscript-ng/README.md

 [![Build Status](https://secure.travis-ci.org/kovidgoyal/rapydscript-ng.png)](http://travis-ci.org/kovidgoyal/rapydscript-ng)

 This is a fork of the original RapydScript that adds many new (not always backwards compatible) features.
-For a list of changes, [see the bottom of this file](#changes-in-this-fork-compared-to-atsepkovrapydscript)
+For more on the forking, [see the bottom of this file](#reasons-for-the-fork)

 [Try RapydScript-ng live via an in-browser REPL!](http://kovidgoyal.github.io/rapydscript/repl/)